srplab/starcore_for_android/README.md

 ## History of CLE

+### v3.3.0
+- fix bug of VS_QUERYRECORD memory corrupt for 64bit version
+- upgrade the "starmodule" tool
+- released at 2019/05/25

 ### v3.2.0
 - fix bug of VS_QUERYRECORD memory corrupt for 64bit version
 - fix bug of load native service share library for macos